tadashibashi/tbm2gbt/readme.md

 - ##### Timbral effects are set by instrument number

     GB Studio uses instrument number presets to accomplish timbral changes.
-    For changing timbre/waveforms in channels 1-4, please use the appropriate instrument numbers in the template file instead of using effects. `Vxx`, for our purposes will only be used as the volume setting for CH3, and will be ignored in channels 1, 2, & 4.
+    For changing timbre/waveforms, please use the appropriate instrument numbers in the template file instead of using effects. `Vxx`, for our purposes will only be used as the volume setting for CH3, and will be ignored in channels 1, 2, & 4.

 - ##### Auto-vibrato (`4xy`) is not supported in GB Studio